New Tsallis agegraphic Dark Energy in Fractal cosmology: Fractal cosmology

 and

 where $S_G$ and $S_m$ are the gravitational and matter parts of action, respectively.
-Here, $R$ and $\Lambda$ denote also the Ricci scalar and the cosmological constant, respectively, while $g$ is the determinant of the dimensionless metric $g_{\mu\nu}$, and $\nu$ and $\omega$ are the fractional function and fractal parameter, respectively.
+Also, $\nu$ and $\omega$ stand for the fractional function and fractal parameter, respectively.
 Moreover, $d\varrho\left(x\right)$ denotes the Lebesgue-Stieltjes measure generalizing the standard four-dimensional measure $d^4 x$.

 In a fractal universe, the Friedmann equation can be obtained by taking the action variation with respect to $g_{\mu\nu}$ as